cbolisetti/multiappfracflow/doc/content/index.md

 - An `AuxVariable` called `joules_per_s` that is the heat rate coming from each node.
 Mathematically this is $h(T_{f} - T_{m})L$, where $L$ is the "volume" modelled by the fracture node.
 This is populated by the `save_in` feature:

-TODO listing fracture_diffusion/fracture_app_dirac.i block=Kernels
+!listing fracture_diffusion/fracture_app_dirac.i block=Kernels

 - A `NodalValueSampler` `VectorPostprocessor` that captures all the `joules_per_s` values at each fracture node

-TODO listing fracture_diffusion/fracture_app_dirac.i block=VectorPostprocessors
+!listing fracture_diffusion/fracture_app_dirac.i block=VectorPostprocessors

 The matrix input file has the following features

 - Transfers that send $T_{m}$ to the fracture App, and receive the `joules_per_s` from the fracture App

-TODO listing fracture_diffusion/matrix_app_dirac.i block=Transfers
+!listing fracture_diffusion/matrix_app_dirac.i block=Transfers

 - This latter `Transfer` writes its information into a `VectorPostprocessor` in the matrix App.
 That is then converted to a Dirac source by a `VectorPostprocessorPointSource` `DiracKernel`:

-TODO listing fracture_diffusion/matrix_app_dirac.i block=DiracKernels
+!listing fracture_diffusion/matrix_app_dirac.i block=DiracKernels

 ### A MultiApp approach for the nonconforming case